Suicide: Treatment of mental illness

 In those with mental health problems, a number of treatments may reduce the risk of suicide.

+Hospitalization

 Those who are actively suicidal may be admitted to psychiatric care either voluntarily or involuntarily.
 Possessions that may be used to harm oneself are typically removed.
 Some clinicians get patients to sign suicide prevention contracts where they agree to not harm themselves if released.
 However, evidence does not support a significant effect from this practice.
 If a person is at low risk, outpatient mental health treatment may be arranged.
 Short-term hospitalization has not been found to be more effective than community care for improving outcomes in those with borderline personality disorder who are chronically suicidal.

-There is tentative evidence that psychotherapy, specifically dialectical behaviour therapy, reduces suicidality in adolescents as well as in those with borderline personality disorder.
-It may also be useful in decreasing suicide attempts in adults at high risk.
+Psychotherapy

+There is tentative evidence that certain types of psychotherapy, particularly dialectical behaviour therapy and cognitive behavioural therapy, reduce suicidality, though there currently exists no expert consensus on how these interventions should be applied to maximize positive outcomes (in large part due to the heterogeneity of suicide patients).

+Antidepressants

 There is controversy around the benefit-versus-harm of antidepressants.
 In young persons, some antidepressants, such as SSRIs, appear to increase the risk of suicidality from 25 per 1000 to 40 per 1000.
 In older persons, however, they may decrease the risk.

+Lithium

-Lithium appears effective at lowering the risk in those with bipolar disorder and major depression to nearly the same levels as that of the general population.
+Lithium is proven to significantly reduce the risk of suicide in mood disorders by 87% in randomized controlled trials.
+It is effective at lowering the risk of suicide in those with bipolar disorder and major depression to nearly the same levels as that of the general population.
+It is thought to exert this effect by treating the underlying mood disorder and through a reduction in impulsivity and aggressiveness.
+In addition to its effects on suicide, lithium use lowers the risk of death from all causes in people with mood disorders.

+Lithium in the water supply is correlated with lower overall suicide rates, especially among men.
+In addition to lower rates of suicide, areas with high concentrations of lithium in the water supply have lower rates of homicide, rape, drug arrests, and other crimes.

+Other

 Clozapine may decrease the thoughts of suicide in some people with schizophrenia.
-Ketamine, which is a dissociative anaesthetic, seems to lower the rate of suicidal ideation.
+Most systematic reviews suggest that ketamine shows short-term efficacy in reducing suicidality with generally mild side effects, but the evidence is largely low quality and its long-term efficacy remains unclear.
 In the United States, health professionals are legally required to take reasonable steps to try to prevent suicide.